GustavoMatsunaga/countriesList/README.md

 ## Challenges! :pushpin:

 The application was developed by consuming an API.
-It generates all the countries and display their names, flags and languages, you can filter them, mark as favorite, filter only the favorites, filter by name.
-In order to achive the features it was used ES6 to make the application more efficient.
+It generates all the countries and displays their names, flags, and languages, you can filter them, mark as favorite, filter only the favorites, filter by name.
+In order to achieve the features, it was used ES6 to make the application more efficient.
 The whole application is responsive, so you either use it on a mobile or desktop.

 **Features!
 Let's have fun!** 🚀